-We’ll look into the 2023 edition of the Rage Survey a little later.
+We’ll look into the Rage Survey a little later.
 But for now, let’s face the facts: most callers will experience hold time.
 A survey by American Texting firm “Talk To” concluded that 86% of consumers say they’re placed on hold every time they call a business.
 More staggering is the survey’s conclusion that each of us spends 13 hours on hold every single year.
 That’s not counting the time we spend listening to the many call options (press one, press two) or struggling with voice recognition bots.

 Please hold your tongue